-Tom Levy, who is nicknamed Babe by his older brother Henry Levy, an oil executive who in turn is nicknamed Doc by Tom, is a Ph.D. candidate in History at Columbia University.
-He is also training to run a marathon.
-Tom is paying homage to his deceased father, H.B.
-Levy, in pursuing the same studies as him, his father who committed suicide while being under investigation solely for being a Jew.
-Tom's work doesn't sit well with Doc who wants Tom to move on with his life.
-While at Columbia, Tom meets and begins to date Elsa Opel, a foreign exchange student also in History.
-While out for a walk in Central Park late one day, Tom and Elsa are mugged, the unusual aspect of it being that their attackers were men in suits.
-Tom will learn that the mugging was not a random attack after someone close to Tom is found murdered, the deceased who was not who he purported to be.
-From here, Tom is thrown into an international plot concerning a WWII Nazi named Christian Szell in hiding, and a large cache...Written by
+Thomas "Babe" Levy, whose brother Henry James "Doc" Levy is an oil business executive, is a Ph.D. candidate in History at Columbia University.
+He is also training as a marathon runner.
+Babe is paying homage to his deceased father, H.B.
+Levy, in pursuing the same studies as he, the father who committed suicide while being under investigation in the Communist witch hunts.
+Babe's work does not sit well with Doc who wants Babe to move on with his life.
+While at Columbia, Babe meets and begins to date Elsa Opel, a foreign exchange student also in History.
+While out for a walk in Central Park late one night, Babe and Elsa are mugged, the unusual aspect of it being that their attackers were men in suits.
+Babe will learn that the mugging was not a random attack after someone close to Babe is found murdered, the deceased whom was not whom he purported to be.
+From here, Babe is thrown into an international conspiracy concerning Nazi war criminal Christian Szell in hiding, and a large cache of ...Written by

 See more »